David Yetman: Contributions

 Yetman is a 'voice' for desert regions and their peoples.
 Like colleagues at the University of Arizona, Gary Nabhan, Tom Sheridan and Joe Wilder, his focus is on the desert regions of south-west USA and Northern Mexico.
 He specializes in the plants, geography and the lifeways and cultures of the region's indigenous peoples, particularly in northwestern Mexico.
-By 2010 he estimated he had crossed the US-Mex border 500 times.
+By 2010 he estimated he had crossed the US-Mexican border 500 times.
 His publications date back to the 1980s and often deal with the plant use of particular tribes and peoples.